newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/healthcare-2-cds-reinstatement.md

 * DEA registration number
 * Signed attestation (included in application)
 * Applicable fees paid, once the NJ DCU has sent an invoice

+Email your application to CDS@dca.njoag.gov.
+Do not include your payment.
+The NJ Drug Control Unit (DCU) will send you an invoice to pay the fee online.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="warning" }